-You can hardly go without coverage, but more traditional car insurance policies not only typically cost more, but won't value your cherished, infrequently driven older car the way you do.
-It's a predicament every car lover faces.
+The problem with collector car insurance is that traditional car insurance policies not only typically cost more, but won't value your cherished, infrequently driven older car the way you do.
+It's a predicament every collector of classic cars faces.

-You have several choices to insure a keepsake or classic car:
+You have several choices to insure a classic car:

 - The state-mandated required liability coverage.
-But the chances are, if you have the money to shelter a classic or collector car, you're probably risking not only your car but your financial assets if you choose a bare-bones policy.
+This is likely not a good choice.
+If you have the money to shelter a classic car, chances are you're probably risking not only your car but your financial assets if you choose a bare-bones policy.
 And your car, if you wreck it, will be your own problem.

 - A regular-use policy, the same as your other cars.
-The problem is that any collision and comprehensive claims will value the car according to its depreciated, actual cash value.
+The problem with this option is that any collision and comprehensive claims will value the car according to its depreciated, actual cash value.
 Your car, if you wreck it, is covered at its value the day before the accident.
 If the market for 1990 Alfa Romeos shows that they're worth $500, your insurer won't want to pay $3,000 to repair it.